 If we want to prepare our youths to meet the challenges of the Fourth Industrial Revolution (4IR) or those of 5G and to make the best use of our demographic dividend, we have to go by Joy’s recipe for a digital Bangladesh and his far-reaching plans to shape and reshape the future of Bangladesh.

-Dr. Rashid Askari is a writer, columnist, fictionist, translator, media personality and vice chancellor of Islamic University Bangladesh.
+Dr. Rashid Askari is a writer, columnist, fictionist, translator and vice chancellor of Islamic University Bangladesh.
 Email: [email protected]